vtechguys/webapck/1 - What is webpack/Handling project assets/Webpack_MC_21.md

 Babel turns new ES code into older codes to able to run on old browser.
 Where as simply webpack is to link js modules together.

 **babel-loader:** *teaches babel how to interact and work with webpack.*
-babel-core: knows how to take in code parese it and generate some outpu
+**babel-core:** *knows how to take in code parese it and generate some output files.*
+babel-preset-env: ruleset for telling babel excatly what pieces of ES@latest syntax to look for and how to turn in ES5 co

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQzMzMyMjM2LC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbMTYzNjEzNzU1OSwtMjA4ODc0NjYxMl19
 -->